 To excel at both, it is better to focus on the experience rather than the result.
 Coming off as desperate won’t impress anyone on either side of the table.
 Everyone is unique in different ways.
 If you are confident in your strengths and qualities then trust the process and let whatever will happen just happen.

 To learn more about virtual interviewing, read here.

 The Little Things

-The little things, if done well, don’t mean very much; however, if carried out poorly can be a major negative mark against you.
+The little things, if done well, don’t mean very much; however, if carried out poorly can be a significant negative mark against you.

 You need to dress well to create the best first impression during a tech interview.
 The proper outfit should only keep your initial impression score neutral or slightly enhance it.
-However, if you want your dress to make big marks on your score card, dress poorly because this will leave a huge negative impression before you ever open your mouth.
+However, if you want your dress to make big marks on your scorecard, dress poorly because this will leave a huge negative impression before you even open your mouth.

 Show What Makes You Confident

-Oftentimes it may feel difficult to master the art of telling a potential employer how amazing you are without becoming cocky, so show it instead of telling it.
+Often it may feel challenging to master the art of telling a potential employer how amazing you are without becoming cocky, so show it instead of telling it.

 When an interviewer asks if you are a problem solver, instead of saying,